flux-subsystem-argo/flamingo/README.md

 # FSA - Flux Subsystem for Argo

 FSA (aka Flamingo) is **Flux Subsystem for Argo**.
-FSA's container image can be used as a drop-in replacement for the equivalent ArgoCD version to visualize, and manage Flux workloads, along side ArgoCD.
+FSA's container image can be used as a drop-in replacement for the equivalent ArgoCD version to visualize, and manage Flux workloads, alongside ArgoCD.

 ## How does it work?